Dave Hall. Velocity Test Prep Founder

-Thirteen years later, with three perfect scores and thousands of teaching hours under his belt, Dave’s on his way.
+Years later, with three perfect scores and thousands of teaching hours under his belt, Dave’s on his way.
 Well, he’s on his way to the glory part, at least.

 Dave’s awe-struck students say that his most important quality (aside from his keen wit and the strength of ten men) is his ability to inspire confidence.
 After taking the LSAT, they often say that it was Dave’s absolute confidence in them that fueled their belief in themselves.

 We say it’s his Kung-Fu grip.

 Either way, with the kind of score improvements his students achieve, and with the impressive roster of former students who've gained admission to the best schools in the country (including Yale, Harvard, Stanford and NYU), we think he might just be onto something.

 For those of you keeping track at home, below are all of Dave Hall's LSAT scores (click any score to view the score report, if you're into that sort of thing).

 |180||99th||June 2006||My first 180.
 You'd think it would've been easier, since I'd gotten 179 on my very first test and spent a year after that teaching LSAT prep.
 Nope.
 Stress levels off the charts.
 I sweated this one out.|

 |180||99th||June 2008||Second 180.
 Much easier than the first.
 Still stressful, but not bullet-sweatingly so.|

 |179||99th||June 2005||My very first LSAT score.
 ONE POINT!
 Those magnificent bastards.|